A Maiden Sat A-Weeping / As Sylvie Was Walking / I Once Had a True Love / Once I Had a True Love

 As she sat a-weeping, a young man came by,

 “I once had a sweetheart and now I have none,

-I once had a sweetheart and now I have none.
+Once I had a true love but now I have none,

 “One night in sweet slumber, I dreamed I did see,